-In this course there is a Midterm Exam and Final Exam.
-Both exams are multiple choice and will cover course reading and discussion material.
-The final exam is not cumulative and will only include information covered after the Midterm exam.
+In this course there are four multiple choice exams that will cover course reading and discussion material.
 Each exam will be taken through the online Canvas system.
-See the Course Schedule for due dates of each exam; it is suggested you begin your exam no later than 11:00pm on the due date of the exam to give yourself enough time before the exam closes.
+Exams will open on Monday of the week of the exam and are due by Sunday at 11:59pm (See Course Schedule); it is suggested you begin your exam no later than 11:00pm on Sunday to give yourself enough time before the exam closes.
 You will only have one opportunity to complete the exam in a specified time period (see exam directions on Canvas for time allowance).
-Once your time is up, or you have reached the due date and time, Canvas will automatically close the exam.
-Viewing exam feedback for incorrect questions will be available the day after the due date has passed.
+Once your time is up, or you have reached the close of the week on Sunday at 11:59pm, Canvas will automatically close the exam.
+Viewing exam feedback for incorrect questions will be available on Monday after the due date has passed and will be available to view until Wednesday at 11:59pm of the respective week.
 It is recommended that you take notes on all of the readings ahead of time; there will not be time to search all the chapters for answers.
 Because the exam is open the entire week, no make-up exams are allowed.